The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 where

 and where, in turn,

 which is diagonal.

-On comparing the two expressions \eqref{eq:SubjectIntermedDensityMatrixWithoutDecoherence} and \eqref{eq:SubjectIntermedDensityMatrixWithDecoherence} for the subject system's density matrix $\densitymatrix\left(t^{\prime}\right)$ at $t^{\prime}$, one sees that the interaction with the environment has effectively eliminated the off-diagonal entries, or \emph{coherences}, in the subject system's density matrix.
+On comparing the two expressions above for the subject system's density matrix $\densitymatrix\left(t^{\prime}\right)$ at $t^{\prime}$, one sees that the interaction with the environment has effectively eliminated the off-diagonal entries, or \emph{coherences}, in the subject system's density matrix.
 This phenomenon is called \emph{decoherence}, and the foregoing analysis makes clear that decoherence is nothing more than the mundane leakage of correlations into the environment when viewed through the lens of the Hilbert-space formulation.

-This analysis also sheds new light on the meaning of coherences in density matrices, as well as on \emph{superpositions} in state vectors, where superpositions are related to coherences in the case of a rank-one density matrix through the formula $\densitymatrix_{i_{1}i_{2}}\left(t\right)=\Psi_{i_{1}}\left(t\right)\overconj{\Psi_{i_{2}}\left(t\right)}$, in accordance with \eqref{eq:RankOneDensityMatrixFactorizedStateVector}.
-From the standpoint of this analysis, superpositions and coherences are merely indications that one is catching a given system when it is in the midst of an indivisible stochastic process, between division events, rather than implying that the system is literally in \textquoteleft multiple states at once.\textquoteright{}
+This analysis also sheds new light on the meaning of coherences in density matrices, as well as on \emph{superpositions} in state vectors, where superpositions are related to coherences in the case of a rank-one density matrix through the formula $\densitymatrix_{i_{1}i_{2}}\left(t\right)=\Psi_{i_{1}}\left(t\right)\overconj{\Psi_{i_{2}}\left(t\right)}$, in accordance with the relationship \eqref{eq:RankOneDensityMatrixFactorizedStateVector} between state vectors and density matrices discussed in Subsection~\ref{subsec:The-Hilbert-Space-Representation}.
+From the standpoint of this analysis, superpositions and coherences are merely indications that one is catching a given system when it is in the midst of an indivisible stochastic process, between division events, rather than implying that the system is literally in \textquoteleft multiple states at once.\textquoteright{} In other words, coherences and superpositions are mathematical artifacts of the fundamental indivisibility of the underlying stochastic process, when represented using a \emph{superficially} divisible unitary time-evolution operator.

 These results may also help explain why the precise connection between quantum theory and stochastic processes has historically remained unclear for so long.
-If one assumes a Markov approximation, as is often the case in the research literature on stochastic processes, then coherences and superposition do not show up, meaning that density matrices remain diagonal, state vectors remain trivial, and nontrivial unistochastic dynamics cannot arise.\footnote{See~\citep{GlickAdami:2020manmqm} for an analysis of the connection between decoherence and Markovian dynamics within the standard Hilbert-space formulation of quantum theory.}
+If one assumes a Markov approximation, as is often the case in the research literature on stochastic processes, then coherences and superposition do not show up, meaning that density matrices remain diagonal, state vectors remain trivial, and nontrivial unistochastic dynamics cannot arise.